OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:53

-They took Jesus to the high priest, and all the chief priests, the elders and the teachers of the law came together.
+They took Jesus to the high priest, and all the chief priests, the elders, and the teachers of the law came together.

 ## Mark 14:54